Crawley Town FC

 Saturday 30th July 2005

 Pre Season Friendly

-Crawley Town were formed in 1896.
+Crawley Town FC was formed in 1896.
 They spent most of their history in the Southern League, that was until 2003/04 when they won promotion to the Conference.
-After a series of mid table finishes, they won promotion to the Football League in 2011, obtaining a record points haul in the process.
-In their first season in the league they finished 3rd in League 2 and that was enough to win promotion under the controversial Steve Evans.
+After a series of mid-table finishes, they won promotion to the Football League in 2011, obtaining a record points haul in the process.
+In their first season in the league, they finished 3rd in League 2 and that was enough to win promotion under the controversial Steve Evans.
 A record finish in 2013 of 10th in League 1 was part of the reason why Evans got the job managing Rotherham United in the Championship.
 And Crawley's loss was part of the reason why they finished 22nd last season, returning to League 2 and thus playing Wycombe for the first time in a competitive league game.

 THE BROADFIELD STADIUM is a smart former non league style stadium.
 3 sides are

 excellent, a covered terrace behind each goal, plus a good sized seated stand that is elevated to offer a good view.
 The remaining side used to be am open terrace but since entering the league Crawley have put an unattractive but functional seated stand on the 4th side.
 It's a kit stand rather than a proper concrete one but it provides much needed extra seats.